Integral Representations of Three Novel Multiple Zeta Functions for Barnes Type: A Probabilistic Approach

 where $[x]$ denotes the greatest integer less than or equal to $x.$} \\ {\bf Lemma 2} (Liouville--Dirichlet integral). {\it Let $m\ge 2$ be an integer and let $f$ be a Lebesgue measurable function on $[0,1].$ Then we have

 provided that the resulting single integral on the right exists.
 Here, the parameters $s_j>0,$ $1\le j\le m-1,$ and the region of multiple integral

-In particular, if $f(t)=(1-t)^{s_m-1},$ where $t\in[0,1]$ and $s_m>0,$ then the following formula holds: } {\bf Lemma 3} (Integral transform of a distribution). {\it Let $X$ be a random variable with distribution $F_X$ on $\R,$ denoted $X\sim F_X,$ and let $X$ have finite moments of all orders.
+In particular, if $f(t)=(1-t)^{s_m-1},$ where $t\in[0,1]$ and $s_m>0,$ then } {\bf Lemma 3} (Integral transform of a distribution). {\it Let $X$ be a random variable with distribution $F_X$ on $\R,$ denoted $X\sim F_X,$ and let $X$ have finite moments of all orders.
 For any nonzero real $c,$ define the complex-valued function

 where $(c+ix)^s=\exp({s{\rm Log}(c+ix)}).$ Then $h_X(s;c)$ is an entire function in $s\in\C.$}\\ {\bf Proof.} We sketch the proof below.
 For each $d>0,$ define the closed square

 Denote the integer $n_0=[d]+1.$ Then there exists a constant $C=C(c,d,n_0,F)$ such that